The Russians Are Coming the Russians Are Coming: Reception

 Robert Alden of The New York Times called it "a rousingly funny – and perceptive – motion picture about a desperately unfunny world situation."
 Arthur D. Murphy of Variety declared it "an outstanding cold-war comedy," adding that Jewison "has made expert use of all types of comedy technique, scripted and acted in excellent fashion by both pros and some talented newcomers to pix."

 Philip K. Scheuer of the Los Angeles Times wrote, "Considering that it is made up of variations on a single theme, the picture is astonishingly inventive.
 And considering that it was never done as a play on the stage (where laughs can be pre-tested and rough spots ironed out) it racks up a high average indeed, though it has its lapses and some of its points are forced—over-milked, as they say in the trade."
 Richard L. Coe of The Washington Post called it "a refreshingly witty topical comedy ...
 Some exceptionally skilled comics, familiar and unfamiliar, are extremely amusing."
 The Monthly Film Bulletin wrote that the film "almost falls flat when it indulges in sententious philosophising about the need for Russians and Americans to live peacefully together," but is "considerably helped by an amiable script (by former Ealing writer William Rose) which often manages to invest the film with the high farce of the best of the Ealing comedies."
 Brendan Gill of The New Yorker called it "an unfunny big farce ...
-The heavy-handed producer and director of the picture, Norman Jewison, has permitted nearly every moment of it to become twice as brightly colored, twice as noisy, and twice as frantic as it needed to be; this is all the more a pity because the cast includes a number of excellent comic actors."
+The heavy-handed producer and director of the picture, Norman Jewison, has permitted nearly every moment of it to become twice as brightly colored, twice as noisy, and twice as frantic as it needed to be; this is all the more a pity, because the cast includes a number of excellent comic actors."

-According to Norman Jewison, the filmreleased at the height of the Cold Warhad considerable impact in both Washington and Moscow.
+According to Norman Jewison, the film — released at the height of the Cold War — had considerable impact in both Washington and Moscow.
 It was one of the few American films of the time to portray the Russians in a positive light.
 Senator Ernest Gruening mentioned the film in a speech in Congress, and a copy of it was screened in the Kremlin.
 According to Jewison, when screened at the Soviet film writers' union, Sergei Bondarchuk was moved to tears.
 Jewison, in an interview, also stated that not only were the Russians thrilled with the movie, they were a little disappointed they hadn't thought of the plot first.